Skip To Content

 HFC Refrigerant Allowance

 As of September 23, 2021, the EPA issued a final rule called “Phasedown of Hydrofluorocarbons: Establishing the Allowance Allocation and Trading Program under the American Innovation and Manufacturing (AIM) Act.”
-The law calls for the EPA to focus on phasing down the production and consumption of hydrofluorocarbons (HFCs), which are super greenhouse gases used in refrigeration.
+The law calls for the EPA to focus on phasing down the production and consumption of hydrofluorocarbons (HFCs), which are super greenhouse gasses used in refrigeration.

 Based on that rule, the U.S. must cut down on HFC consumption by 85% over the next 15-years.
 The goal in calling for a global HFC phase down is to keep global warming from increasing by 0.5 degrees Celsius by 2100.